wang-wenmin/principles-of-machine-learning/README.md

-The slides put there are used for the book titled "Principles of Machine Learning: The Three Perspectives".
+The slides put into the subfold of lecture-slides are used for the book titled "Principles of Machine Learning: The Three Perspectives".

 If you find any issues, please let me know.
 Thanks!